tobyhodges/shell-pangenomics-workbench/episodes/03-working-with-files.md

 ~~~
 {: .bash}

-We are interested in looking at the FASTQ files in this directory.
+We are interested in looking at the FASTA files in this directory.
 We can list
 all files with the .fastq extension using the command:

 ~~~